j-wiesmann/f5Postman/BIG-IQ CM/README.md

 This is a Postman collection for the BIG-IQ CM, tested on v5.2.
 This Collection is optimized to be used over Runner.
 This can be done over the Environmental Variables or over a Data File to enable several iterations to repeat the same task with different dataset.

 Right now, the following tasks are included:
-* Device: Discover and rediscover BIG-IPs with the different modules.
+* Device: Discover and rediscover BIG-IPs with different modules.
 * ADC: Deploy a virtual with monitor, pool and poolMember.
 * ADC: Change poolMember status.